Northern Guilford High School

 Northern Guilford High School is a public high school located in Greensboro, North Carolina.
 It is situated in proximity to NC Highway 150, which connects to Browns Summit and to Summerfield.

 It opened its doors to students on January 29, 2008.
 The school was built because of the overcrowding of Northwest Guilford and Northeast Guilford high schools.

 Athletics

-In 2009, the Northern Basketball Team finished 30-3 and Won the 3A Title.
-However, they were later stripped of their state title due to residency issues.
+Basketball

-The Northern Men's Golf Team Won the 2010 3A State Title.
+In 2009, the Northern Guilford boys basketball team finished 30-3 and won the 3A state title.
+However, they were later stripped of their state title, due to residency issues on the team.